 “I will never forget a conversation I had with my ex-stepfather about the possibility of marrying the man I was dating at the time,” says Marquardt.
 “He suggested that because of my parents’ track record on marriage, that I might not make great marriage material.
 I was devastated, angry and scared.”

-If you ask a group of people what their chances are of making it in a lasting marriage, practically everyone will say they have a 50/50 chance of making it.
-And many have heard that if you come from a home of divorce you are at an even higher risk for divorce.
+Ask a group of people what their chances are of making it in a lasting marriage.
+Practically everyone will say they have a 50/50 chance of making it.
+Additionally, many have heard that coming from a divorced home puts you at an even higher risk for divorce.

 “For a new generation of children of divorce leaving home and looking for love, I know the anxieties are there,” Marquardt says.
-“While it is true that it is really hard to do a dance you have never seen before, I don’t think it is totally fair to look at adult children of divorce as ‘damaged goods.’
+“It is really hard to do a dance you have never seen before.
+But I don’t think it is totally fair to look at adult children of divorce as ‘damaged goods.’
 I am 14 years into marriage with two happy kids.
 I have definitely had to learn some things about building a healthy relationship, including the fact that some days the way you make your marriage successful is by putting one foot in front of the other.”

-Marquardt agrees that divorce on average makes life much harder for kids and for the adults that they become, but cautions people against making the children bear the burdens of their parents’ decisions.
+Marquardt agrees that divorce on average makes life much harder for kids and for the adults that they become.
+She cautions people, however, against making the children bear the burdens of their parents' decisions.
 She contends that:

-“To those who grew up with married parents, hear this: We children of divorce value marriage because we know what life is like when it’s gone,” Marquardt says.
+“To those who have married parents, hear this: We children of divorce value marriage because we know what life is like when it's gone,” Marquardt says.
 “We grew up fast and we know how to take care of ourselves.
 Many of us are, frankly, quite wonderful.
 Marry us.”